 We continue to support both Action for Children and Making The Leap and have added one additional charity, Yes Futures.
 Our selections were based on our desire to cover an age range from primary school through to employment ready and ensure that the different charities have unique interventions set out to address this education issue.

-- Appointing Action for Children as the CMC Markets London Charity of the Year.
+Action for Children was appointed as the CMC Markets London Charity of the Year for 2020.
 Action for Children helps more than 300,000 children, young adults, parents and carers through 650 projects across the UK.
 It has been helping vulnerable children and young people break through injustice, deprivation and inequality for almost 150 years and it is the leading UK provider of family and community centres, support in rural areas and for those leaving care, and services for disabled children and their families.
-In addition to a guaranteed donation from CMC Markets, further fundraising events have been planned.

 The health and safety of the Group’s employees and visitors is of primary importance.
 The Group is committed to creating and maintaining a safe and healthy working environment.
 Health and safety audits and risk assessments are carried out regularly.